 The proposed new parking apron must be adjacent to the airfield and be able to tie into existing utilities for aircraft fueling operations.
 There is limited suitable space for development on Wake Island, especially on the south side of the island where the airfield is located.
 As such, there are no practicable alternatives to siting the project in an area containing WOTUS subject to the requirements of EO 11990.
-Prior to project implementation, USAF would obtain a USACE general permit in accordance with Section 404 of the CWA and Section 10 of the Rivers and Harbors Act from USACE Honolulu District and ensure the project meets all applicable terms and conditions, including the regional conditions specific to Honolulu District.
+Prior to any ground disturbing construction activity, all applicable state and federal water quality permits and certifications will be acquired by the USAF or construction contractor.